 As usual, I will give you a good reason!

-The addition of an averagely of a half cup of vinegar to your scrubs will not only maintain the colour after wash but also retain the colour during the use.
-Also, it makes the fabric softer and ready to wear.
+The addition of an average of a half cup of vinegar to your scrubs will not only maintain the color after wash but also retain the color during use.
+Also, it makes the fabric softer and more ready to wear.

 Don’t forget to always add vinegar when washing your scrubs for the first time.
 It’s really important.

 The absence of vinegar when washing your scrubs for the first time makes your scrubs look faded and the fabrics old.

 I personally recommend that you use LA’s vinegar while washing your scrubs for the first time for durability and a longer-lasting effect.